george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 130: Apr 28 2019

+**Today's Progress**: Learning about Tensorflow 2.0 and the new features it supports, it takes out a lot of the previous complexity and me making it a lot easier to learn and use.
+Learning about TF Serving to deploy and maintain models in production.

+**Links:** [Serving Models in Production with TensorFlow Serving](https://www.youtube.com/watch?v=q_IkJcPyNl0) |  [Siraj Raval Tensorflow 2.0 overview])(https://www.youtube.com/watch?v=WS9Nckd2kq0)

 ## Day 129: Apr 27 2019

 **Today's Progress**: Presenting a talk about Deep Neural Networks and Convolutional Neural Networks at Software Crafters Canarias.